Date: Wednesday, 5 December 2018

 The evidence of the benefits, in particular to the experience of service users and their families, seen when organisations and services work together, make a compelling case for care to be co-ordinated around the needs of people and populations.
 Developing integrated care means overcoming barriers between primary and secondary care, physical and mental health, and health and social care to provide the right care at the right time in the right place.

 A number of policy frameworks have been developed to support the movement towards a more coordinated and holistic approach to improving population health, most recently the Slaintecare report, a ten-year strategy for health care and health policy in Ireland is the first time that cross-party consensus has been reached on a new model of healthcare to serve the Irish people over the next ten years.
 The report emphasises the importance of integrated care and shifting care out of hospitals and into the primary and community settings.

-The forum will provide a space for highlighting examples of successful projects and approaches in Ireland and the forum invites those leading in the delivery of integrated health and social care programmes and initiatives to submit a short abstract in the form of a summary of no more than 500 words.
-If you are interested in show casing your work please submit a short abstract by Friday, 16 November.
+The forum provided a space for highlighting examples of successful projects and approaches in Ireland and for those leading in the delivery of integrated health and social care programmes and initiatives.

 This forum will also provide a platform to officially launch IFIC Ireland.
 A successful Founders Meeting was held in the IBM Studios in Dublin on the 11th October attended by 50 organisations from across the country who are leading in the delivery and support of integrated care services.
 The core mission of IFIC Ireland is to develop capacity and capabilities Ireland in the design and delivery of integrated care.
 IFIC Ireland will seek to achieve this by providing a platform to develop and exchange ideas and promote activities in the region in keeping with its mission.
 The aims and objectives of IFIC Ireland are to: